MicrosoftDocs/well-architected/well-architected/operational-excellence/workload-supply-chain.md

 ## Organizational alignment

 Cloud Adoption Framework provides guidance for central teams to provide workload landing zones.
-The workload landing zones is where the workload's custom supply chain will deploy applications into.
+The workload landing zones are where the workload's custom supply chain will deploy applications into.

 For more information, see [Landing zones](/azure/cloud-adoption-framework/ready/landing-zone) and the [Azure landing zone design principles](/azure/cloud-adoption-framework/ready/landing-zone/design-principles).